 If you experience tinnitus, don’t suffer in silence.
 The ringing, roaring, buzzing, or hissing in your ears may be interfering with your sleep, your relaxation, and your enjoyment of life.
 Why let tinnitus control your life?
-Many effective treatments for tinnitus exist these days – treatments based on solid research that have proven effective and benefited many people.
+Many effective treatments for tinnitus exist these days – treatments based on solid research that has proven effective and benefited many people.
 With help from a tinnitus treatment expert, you could finally silence the tinnitus that has perturbed you for years.

 Treatments for Tinnitus